apache/cloudstack-documentation/source/adminguide/networking.rst

    -  **MAC Address Changes**.
 Applicable for guest networks on VMware hypervisor only.
 It accepts the following values for desired behaviour of the network elements:

-      *Reject* - If the guest OS changes the effective MAC address of the virtual machine to a value that is different from the MAC address of the VM network adapter (set in the .vmx configuration file), the switch drops all inbound frames to the adapter.
+      *Reject* - If the guest OS changes the effective MAC address of the Instance to a value that is different from the MAC address of the instance network adapter (set in the .vmx configuration file), the switch drops all inbound frames to the adapter.

-      If the guest OS changes the effective MAC address of the virtual machine back to the MAC address of the VM network adapter, the virtual machine receives frames again.
+      If the guest OS changes the effective MAC address of the Instance back to the MAC address of the instance network adapter, the Instance receives frames again.

-      *Accept* - If the guest OS changes the effective MAC address of the virtual machine to a value that is different from the MAC address of the VM network adapter, the switch allows frames to the new address to pass.
+      *Accept* - If the guest OS changes the effective MAC address of the Instance to a value that is different from the MAC address of the instance network adapter, the switch allows frames to the new address to pass.

       *None* - Default to value from global setting - ``network.mac.address.changes``.